 Implementing Uptime Monitoring for my Static Sites

-I use Cloudflare to manage my SSL certs, DNS configuration, and redirects.
-And to be completely honest, DNS/SSL is one area that I’m not super familiar with, and it always seemed a bit magical to me.
-So, a couple of weeks ago, when I navigated to one of my websites (such as this one), and I immediately saw an error, directly from Cloudflare, I realized there was an error in my SSL settings.
+A couple of weeks ago, I navigated to one of my websites (such as this one), and I immediately saw an error page.
+Right away I realized there was an error in my SSL settings.
+I realized there was an error in my SSL settings.
 The error page looked something like this:

-I freaked out for a minute.
+So when I saw the error above, I freaked out for a minute.
 What changed?
 What did I do?
 And then I remembered.
-A few weeks ago, when Cloudflare sent me an email which said that I should change my domains to use
+A few weeks ago, Cloudflare sent me an email which said that I should change my domains to use

 Full (strict) as my SSL/TLS mode, versus